 The study focused on sixteen non-zootechnical parameters to determine their significance levels.

 Data were collected from 407 livestock traders using survey forms.
 Analyses performed using Stata software involved the application of multiple linear regression.
-The OLS method was used to estimate the coefficients of the explanatory variables.
+The Ordinary Least Square (OLS) method was used to estimate coefficients of the explanatory variables.

 Results: